The basic principle of PCR

 Specific endpoint PCR detection of Peronospora belbahrii

-Our qualitative PCR detections are safe and robust, and are used in the detection of a wide variety of pathogens.
+Our qualitative PCR tests are safe and robust, and are used to detect a wide variety of pathogens.

 Gel image Xap Test 3

-Another important PCR method is quantitative PCR (qPCR), which is also called real-time PCR.
+Another important PCR method is quantitative PCR (qPCR), also known as real-time PCR.
 It follows the same reaction principles as qualitative PCR.
-However, the reaction solution is supplemented by another component, the so-called probe.
-This is located between the primers and is also specific for the DNA section being searched for.
+However, the reaction solution is supplemented with an additional component, the so-called probe.
+This probe is located between the primers and is also specific for the DNA segment being sought.

 The qPCR principle

-If a PCR reaction now takes place, the polymerase enzyme degrades the probe.
-A fluorescent dye (fluorophore) released in the process can be detected in real time during this degradation process.
-The more PCR products are produced, the more fluorophore is released.
-The thermocycler displays this measured value.
-The earlier there is an exponential increase in the curve, the more DNA was present in the initial solution.
+When a PCR reaction takes place, the polymerase enzyme breaks down the probe.
+A fluorescent dye (fluorophore) released in this process can be detected in real time.
+The more PCR products are formed, the more fluorophore is released.
+The thermocycler displays these measurements as a curve.
+The sooner the curve shows an exponential rise, the more DNA was present in the initial solution.

 Multiplex analyses

-The use of probes has another advantage.
-By using different fluorophores, we can perform up to 5 PCR reactions in one reaction tube (multiplex analyses).
-This makes it possible to set the content of specific pathogen DNA (shown in blue in the upper curve) in relation to the DNA of the host plant (shown in green).
+The use of probes offers another advantage.
+By using different fluorophores, we can perform up to five PCR reactions in a single reaction vessel (multiplex analyses).
+This makes it possible to compare the concentration of specific pathogen DNA (shown in blue in the upper curve) to the DNA of the host plant (shown in green).

 This approach has several advantages: